 Selenium is a mineral available in the immune system, cholesterol metabolism, and thyroid function.
 The concentration of selenium in breast milk is three times that in artificial formulae.

 The iodine requirements of lactating women nearly double those of healthy adult women, as in addition to meeting maternal requirements, iodine levels must guarantee that the baby receives sufficient iodine from the milk to synthesize thyroid hormones.
 The iodine content of human milk is variable and depends on maternal intake.

 Most Commonly Asked Questions

-What foods and drinks should I limit or avoid while breast-feeding?
+What are the foods and drinks should I limit or avoid while breastfeeding?

 Alcohol: There’s no level of alcohol in breast milk that’s considered safe for a baby.
-If you drink, avoid breast-feeding until the alcohol has completely cleared your breast milk.
-This typically takes two to three hours for 12 ounces (355 millilitres) of 5% beer, 5 ounces (148 millilitres) of 11% wine or 1.5 ounces (44 millilitres) of 40% liquor, depending on your body weight.
+If you drink, avoid breastfeeding until the alcohol has completely cleared your breast milk.
+This typically takes two to three hours for 12 ounces (355 milliliters) of 5% beer, 5 ounces (148 milliliters) of 11% wine, or 1.5 ounces (44 milliliters) of 40% liquor, depending on your body weight.
 Before you drink alcohol, consider pumping milk to feed your baby later.